 This evening was a great reminder of the importance of always being able to see and hear these little guys, but also a reminder to breathe.

-As a teacher, I’m trained to always know where all of the kids are and what they are doing at all times, pretty much always on high alert.
-As parents, we tend to immediately go to our worst fears.
+As a teacher, I’m always trained to know where all of the kids are and what they are doing at all times, and I am pretty much always on high alert.
+As parents, we tend to go to our worst fears immediately.
 We’ve seen and heard so many horror stories on the news or social media that keep our brains in a constant state of worry.